 The dry-hopping technique is also a bit unusual, for a European or a weissbier.
 Normally, hops are added toward the end of the wort boiling stage.
 However, this boiling often greatly reduces the aromatic properties of the hops.
 So, sometimes the brewers add unpasteurized hops to the beer after the wort has cooled in order for the beer to soak up the flavor and aroma of the hops.
 This is very common for an IPA and is becoming more widely used in the US.
 It's not very common in Germany, and is quite unusual for a weissbier.
 In this case, the beer was open fermented for a week, then transferred to another tank to complete the fermentation atop the dry hops.
 After removing the hops, the beer follows the rest of the weissbier brewing process...adding a little unfermented beer before bottling it and letting a secondary fermentation in the bottles create those lovely little weissbier bubbles.

 We quite enjoyed this tasting.
 Collaborations are always fun, and this Hefe-Weizen Ale (8.2% ABV) was something different.
 It wasn't bitter, but it was a good weissbier for someone who doesn't love theirs so sweet and banana-clovey.
-Unfortunately we didn't have the chance to compare both versions, but we did find two guys online who reviewed both
+Unfortunately we didn't have the chance to compare both versions, but we did find two guys online who reviewed both.

 Like Lamplbräu, Kuchlbauer is privately owned.
 The same family has run it for seven generations (since 1904).
+Whereas Lamplbräu was basically in the country (bordered a farm), Kuchlbauer is near a town center.

 Also, unlike our "tour" at Lamplbräu (where I just called the owner, set a time, and he ushered us around personally), you have to purchase tickets for a Kuchlbauer tour at a specific time, with a guide & 40 other people.